ibm-cloud-docs/pattern-db2-sap-vpc/reference-architecture.md

 ## Requirements
 {: #requirements}

-Update the following table with requirements for this architecture.
-Introduce the table with a sentence.
-For example, "The following table outlines the requirements that are addressed in this architecture."
+The following table outlines the requirements that are addressed in this architecture.

 | Aspect | Requirements |
 | -------------- | -------------- |